Spring In Texas is Like a Whole Other Season

 Spring is one of my favorite times of the year… I would say “season”, but in Texas, we don’t have seasons.
 Just “times” of the year.
 Our Texas Spring is quite unpredictable regarding the weather.
 When I was little, we’d go out in the hot East Texas humidity and hunt eggs on Easter.
-Now, and for the past few years, it’s been gloomy and rainy on Easter Sunday and we’re all cramped up in the house, stuffed with ham, potato salad, pea salad, baked beans, homemade rolls, pineapple souffle and sweet tea… and deviled eggs.
+Now, and for the past few years, it’s been gloomy and rainy on Easter Sunday and we’re all cramped up in the house, stuffed with ham, potato salad, English pea salad, baked beans, homemade rolls, pineapple souffle and sweet tea… and deviled eggs.
 Can’t forget those!!!

 Spring in Texas, or anywhere else I suppose, does offer some consistency and predictability.
 It’s a time of renewal, rebirth, and re-energizing.
 That sounds so positive and uplifting!
 The reality is, in Texas, Spring is a Bitch.

 Spring in Texas is Like The Best Friend You Can’t Stand